The number of ramified primes in number fields of small degree: Counting fields with power-saving error terms

 \begin{theorem} Let

 Then, there are constants $c_d$ and multiplicative functions $\rho_d(q)$, the latter given by

 such that for all squarefree $q$ we have

 the implied constant being absolute. \end{theorem} The precise values of $\alpha_d$ and $\beta_d$ given are not optimal, and for our purposes would be relevant only if we wanted to establish a quantitative rate of convergence to the Gaussian.
-For improved constants, together with a very detailed exposition of how they are obtained, we refer ahead to forthcoming work of Ellenberg, Pierce, and Wood \cite{EPW}.\footnote{{\itshape Note to editors and/or referees:} After we saw a copy of \cite{EPW}, we debated whether or not to leave our proof in.
-We decided to do so, but we'd also be happy to publish our paper without it in case the editors and/or referees feel it is redundant.} (Similar results were also obtained independently by Cho and Kim \cite{CK2014_CLT}, and previously in part by Yang \cite{Yang2009}.)
+For improved constants, together with a very detailed exposition of how they are obtained, we refer ahead to forthcoming work of Ellenberg, Pierce, and Wood \cite{EPW}.
+(Similar results were also obtained independently by Cho and Kim \cite{CK2014_CLT}, and previously in part by Yang \cite{Yang2009}.)
 Here we offer a quick proof which does not aim at optimal values of $\alpha_d$ and $\beta_d$.

 When $d = 2$, the result follows by an elementary inclusion-exclusion argument.

 For $d = 3$, this is a variation of the Davenport-Heilbronn theorem, essentially first proved in work of Belabas, Bhargava, and Pomerance \cite{BBP2010}, and with the constants above proved in \cite{TT2013}.
 The counting functions $N_3(X, q)$ also have a negative secondary term of order $X^{5/6}$, as proved (independently) in \cite{BST2013} and \cite{TT2013}, and with this secondary term included above we could take $\alpha_d = 2/9, \ \beta_d = 8/9$.